vtog/labGuides/source/env/docker.rst

 Create Docker tarball
 ---------------------

+Option to download docker-ce and dependencies in order to create a tarball for installing on workstation in disconnected environment.

-.. note:: These instructions assume you haven't isntalled docker-ce.
+.. note:: These instructions assume you haven't isntalled docker-ce or any of the dependencies.

 #.
 Add docker-ce repo